mvolkmann/blog/src/swift.md

 ### Xcode

-Xcode 13 (still in beta as of 8/8/21) adds support for Vim key bindings.
+Xcode 13 adds support for Vim key bindings.
-To enable Vim key bindings, select
+To enable this, select Editor ...
+Vim Mode.
-Preferences ...
-Text Editing ...
-Editing ...
-Enable Vim key bindings.